 Once you've chosen the right probiotic, the next challenge is getting your cat to take it.
 Fortunately, it’s relatively easy.
 Here’s how:

 Mix It with Food.
-One of the easiest ways to give probiotics to your cat is by mixing them with cat food.
+One of the easiest ways to give probiotics to your cat is to mix them with their cat food.

 Use Treats or Chews.
 There are also chewable options for cat probiotics.
 Just feed it directly or combine it with a treat.

 Direct Oral Application.
-Some probiotics for cats also come in liquid and paste form.
-This will need your cat’s cooperation for the full dose.
+Some probiotics for cats are also available in liquid and paste forms.
+This will require your cat’s cooperation to administer the full dose.

 What are the Potential Side Effects of Probiotics for Cats?